Houri-hsrm/SQL-_exercise_consumer_complaint/README.md

 Data are taken from (https://www.consumerfinance.gov/complaint/)

 ### The questions I wanted to answer through my SQL queries exercise were:
-1. What are the top Product complaints of 2024 and 2014?
+1. What are the top product complaints of 2024 and 2014?
 2. What are the new products which are not exist in 2014?
 3. What are top 10 companies with highest complaints?
 4. Which states have the highest complaints growth?